-Carnival Dance Show on Tsiknopemti / Video
+Carnival Dance Show on Tsiknopempti / Video

 Dance, music, and barbecues on Smoked Thursday in Heraklion

-Every year, in early spring, the Greeks celebrate Apokries, the season of Carnival in preparation for the Great Lent and closely linked to the calendar date of the feast of Lord's Resurrection.
-Apokries consists of three themed weeks of celebration.
-These weeks are, in order: Prophoní (Προφωνή, "Preannouncement Week"), practically the run-up to Carnival, Kreatiní (Κρεατινή, "Meat Week"), the climax of Carnival, and Tiriní (Τυρινή, "Cheese Week"), after which the Easter Fast begins, with a new holiday called “Kathará Deftéra (Clean Monday).
+Every year, in early spring, the Greeks celebrate Apokries, the Carnival season that prepares them for Great Lent and is closely linked to the calendar date of the Resurrection feast.
+Apokries consists of three themed weeks of celebration: Prophoní (Προφωνή, "Preannouncement Week"), which serves as the run-up to Carnival; Kreatiní (Κρεατινή, "Meat Week"), the climax of Carnival; and Tiriní (Τυρινή, "Cheese Week"), which precedes the Easter Fast, followed by a holiday called Kathará Deftéra (Clean Monday).

 No comments